DISTANT SPREAD OF TOXIN EFFECT

 Lack Of Interchangeability Between Botulinum Toxin Products

-The potency Units of XEOMIN are specific to the preparation and assay method utilized.
-They are not interchangeable with the other preparations of botulinum toxin products and, therefore, Units of biological activity of XEOMIN cannot be compared to or converted into Units of any other botulinum toxin products assessed with any other specific assay method [see DESCRIPTION].
+The potency Units of DAXXIFY are specific to the preparation and assay method utilized.
+They are not interchangeable with other preparation of botulinum toxin products therefore, Units of biological activity of DAXXIFY cannot be compared to or converted to Units of any other botulinum toxin products assessed with any other specific assay method [see DESCRIPTION].

 Dysphagia And Breathing Difficulties